 (4) A copy of the power of attorney from the license holder or other authority to act on behalf of the license holder must be submitted to HHSC with the renewal application.

-(5) A license holder renewing a license under this subsection must pay the required renewal fee.
+(5) A license holder applying to renew a license under this subsection must pay the required renewal fee in full.

 (6) A license holder may not operate the agency for which the license was obtained after the expiration of the license unless and until HHSC renews the license.